Topology Tab

 2.1.
 Capture Interface #

 This field displays the selected interface, which the primary Probe uses for capturing network traffic.
 An interface can be selected by clicking the “…” icon on the right side.
-This opens up an interface selection dialog, which lists interfaces available for this Probe.
+That opens up an interface selection dialog, which lists interfaces available for this Probe.

 The interface selection dialog is split into two views:

-• Preferred Interfaces - Interfaces that have valid addresses
+- Preferred Interfaces - Interfaces that have valid addresses

-• Other Interfaces - Other available interfaces
+- Other Interfaces - Other available interfaces (some of these might not work for capturing)

 Locate the desired interface.
 Double-click on the interface, or click once and then press Select.
 It appears on the topology tab as the selected interface.